chadell/slides/src/180410_devopsbarcelona/0_welcome.md

 ![💛](media/hug.jpg){ width=75% }

 <!--
-...this presentation is about a LOVE story between network and software engineers.

-How we worked together to achieve common goals, improving how developers use network resources.
+...this presentation is about a LOVE story between network and software engineers and how we worked together to achieve common goals, improving how developers interact with networking.

-Forget about the famous senteces, "it works for me", "it works in my laptop".
-Now, we are part of the same teams and we understand better each point of view.
+Forget about the famous sentences, "it works for me", "it works in my laptop".
+Today, we work side-by-side so  we understand better each point of view.

 In this presentation I will show you the process/decisions we took at Schibsted to build a service to abstract networking and the result we got (expect a demo!)
 -->